Groton, Connecticut: Government

 The Town of Groton has a Town Council consisting of 9 members, along with a Representative Town Meeting.
 The Town has a Town Council/Town Manager form of Government.
-The current Mayor is Juan Melendez.
+The current mayor is Rachael Franco.
 The current Town Manager is John Burt.

 Industry

 There are two major companies in Groton: General Dynamics Electric Boat and Pfizer.
 The Electric Boat plant on the eastern shore of the Thames River employs 10,500 people in the community.
 Pfizer is one of the world's largest pharmaceutical companies, and the company maintains a 137 acre research and development facility in Groton.

 Top employers

-According to the Town's 2010 Comprehensive Annual Financial Report, the top employers are:
+According to the Town's 2022 Comprehensive Annual Financial Report, the top employers are:

 Education

 There are many schools in the Groton area.

 Public schools

 Groton Public Schools is the local school district serving Groton, operating elementary, middle and high school locations.